RennurApps/AwareIM-resources/README.md

       + [Version 7 Update 60](https://www.java.com/en/download/manual.jsp) - Manual Download

 #### Under the hood - Updates and Security Fixes
 > Disclaimer: Use this information and instructions at your own risk.
-There is no support provided for any uf the updates performed outside of default AwareIM installation.
+There is no support provided for any of the updates performed outside of default AwareIM installation.

 > Caution: Installing AwareIM update (Setup.exe), overwites and resets Tomcat & JDK folders back to default.
 In fact, all files are replaced during update.
 Always keep all new and amended files incl. images separately and copy+paste them back once the install is complate.